thorrak/rpi-tspl-cups-driver/README.md

 This version instead is based on the official `rastertolabel` filter, integrating the the [modifications made by Proski](https://github.com/proski/cups) to create a suitable filter that functions for the printers listed above.

-This filter is compiled against the version of CUPS that I have installed on my Raspberry Pi (which I believe is the default that comes with Buster).
+The armv7 filter is compiled against the version of CUPS that I have installed on my Raspberry Pi (which I believe is the default that comes with Buster).

+The aarch64 filter is compiled against the proski cups repository mentioned above.
+Specifically, this revision:

+`commit bfdcaad258f58ab512da0bdc1457dc963a25cf8c`

 ### Code modifications required to make the filter work